schandrupatla/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages and web applications.
+Semantically correct HTML helps search engines, screen readers, and other user devices determine the significance and context of web content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block:
+    - means that the element is displayed as a block, as paragraphs and headers have always been.
+A block has some whitespace above and below it and tolerates no HTML elements next to it, except when ordered otherwise (by adding a float declaration to another element, for instance).
+    -Takes up the full width available, with a new line before and after (display:block;)

+display:
+    -inline means that the element is displayed inline, inside the current block on the same line.
+Only when it's between two blocks does the element form an 'anonymous block', that however has the smallest possible width.
+    -Takes up only as much width as it needs, and does not force new lines (display:inline;)

 3. What are the 4 areas of the box model?
+Box Model has four areas defined by their edges:
+    1.Content edge
+    2.Padding edge
+    3.border edge
+    4.Margin edge
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Cross axis

 5. Explain why git is valuable to a team of developers.
+Git is a distributed version control system used by all the programmers.  helps with the following features:
+-Code repository:Its helps to keep all the code in a centralized location.
+-Version Control: keep track of different version and changes made to it, who made and also when.
+-Performance: Performs strongly when compared to other version control systems
+-Security: Maintains the integrity of source code -distributed development:Each developer can work independently on their own local repository and checkin their changes .
+-revert and branching capabilities: Its very easy to keep track of the codes changes and revert the changes or erros identified.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.